 Bittrolff was arrested more than 20 years after these initial victims were found, thanks to the power of DNA.

-It turned out Bittrolff’s brother, Timothy, had been sent to state prison for contempt of court.
+It turned out Bittrolff’s brother, Timothy, was arrested and convicted for contempt of court.

 He was required, by law, to give a DNA sample.

 That’s when a “hit” came up on a state database, tying a male relative of Timothy Bittrolff to the cold case murders.